StephenTGibson/StephenTGibson.github.io/adventures/ohau_temple_maitland_freehold.md

 ![2 hikers on top of a rocky mountain](/images/adventures/ohau_temple_maitland_freehold/ohau_temple_maitland_freehold-12_top_of_scree_climb-800x600.jpg)

 From here we can traverse along the ridge to point 1821.
 The gradient is easier now and the scree more sure underfoot.
-The endless rock is still barren and inhospitable though.
+Though the endless rock still feels barren and inhospitable.

 ![a hiker descending a rocky ridge](/images/adventures/ohau_temple_maitland_freehold/ohau_temple_maitland_freehold-13_a_world_of_rocks-800x600.jpg)

-From point 1821 we descend south east, at first steeply down scree, the becoming more gradual and tussocky.
-A hardy flock of merino sheep seem to attempting to graze the barren rock slopes.
+From point 1821 we descend south east, at first steeply down scree, then becoming more gradual with tussock.
+A hardy flock of merino sheep seem to be attempting to graze the barren rock slopes.

 ![2 hikers descending a scree slope into a valley](/images/adventures/ohau_temple_maitland_freehold/ohau_temple_maitland_freehold-14_start_descent_into_maitland_stream-800x600.jpg)

 Before long we reach the bush edge.
-We follow the creek down, at points the bush thickens and slows our progress but eventually we pop out onto the Maitland Stream track and turn right, up towards Maitland hut.
+We follow the creek down through thickening beech forest.
+This slows our progress but eventually we pop out onto the Maitland Stream track and turn right, up towards Maitland hut.

 ![a hiker descending into the bush beside a stream](/images/adventures/ohau_temple_maitland_freehold/ohau_temple_maitland_freehold-15_entering_maitland_stream_bush-800x600.jpg)

-We find the small hut busy, after a chat with some of the trampers we continue on to the bush edge.
+We find the small hut busy, after a chat with some of the trampers we continue onwards up the track to the bush edge.
 Here we find ourselves a spot for the tents and settle in for the night.

 ![2 hikers at a campsite on the edge of the bush](/images/adventures/ohau_temple_maitland_freehold/ohau_temple_maitland_freehold-16_campsite_bush_edge-800x600.jpg)